epiphanous/flinkrunner/README.md

 to parse command line arguments and create `ParameterTool` objects.
 All of your job methods will be passed an implicit `FlinkConfig` object that gives you access to the current configuration.
-Further, `flinkrunner` takes care of configuring your streaming environment automatically based on the configuration settings.
-Perhaps the best part is you don't have to write any code at all to setup sources and sinks, as these are all grokked by `flinkrunner` from the config.
+Further, `FlinkRunner` takes care of configuring your streaming environment automatically based on the configuration settings.
+Perhaps the best part is you don't have to write any code at all to setup sources and sinks, as these are all grokked by `FlinkRunner` from the config.

 * Write your jobs!
 This is the fun part.
-You job will inherit from one of `flinkrunner`'s job classes.
-The top level `flinkrunner` job class is called `FlinkJob` and has the following interface:
+You job will inherit from one of `FlinkRunner`'s job classes.
+The top level `FlinkRunner` job class is called `FlinkJob` and has the following interface:

   ```scala